-The strategic objectives which comprised 20% of the NEOs' target relate to planning for and early execution of a strategic efficiency initiative designed to increase adjusted operating margins and realign resources towards growth initiatives.
-The objective included several specific strategic areas to be addressed, as well as a measure of actual financial performance versus the approved budget for the initiative.
+The strategic objectives which comprised 20% of the NEOs' target related to developing and implementing efficiency initiatives designed to reach synergy objectives, promote integrated solutions and facilitate growth.
+The objective included four specific strategic areas to be addressed, including certain goals of actual financial performance versus the approved budget for the initiatives.